 Measure Measure Description Tips for Gap Closure Annual Wellness Visit The percentage of patients that receive their Annual Wellness Visit during the measurement year.
 Pre-Visit planning optimizes nursing, provider, and patient time.
 Ensure care gaps, preventive screening, and chronic conditions to re-assess are available to the provider at the time of the visit.
-Breast Cancer Screening The percentage of women 50 to 74 years of age who had a mammogram to screen for breast cancer If documenting a mammogram reported by a patient, include the date of service.
+Breast Cancer Screening (BCS) The percentage of members 50 to 74 years of age who had a mammogram to screen for breast cancer.
+If documenting a mammogram reported by a patient, include the date of service.
 If the patient qualifies for exclusion, submit the appropriate diagnosis code.
-Cervical Cancer Screening (CCS) The percentage of women 21-64 years of age who were screened for cervical cancer: Women 21-64 years of age who had cervical cytology performed within the last 3 years.
-Women 30-64 years of age who had cervical high-risk human papillomavirus testing performed within the last 5 years.
-Women 30-64 years of age who had cervical cytology/high risk human papillomavirus cotesting within the last 5 years.
-Documentation of a hysterectomy alone will NOT meet exclusion criteria.
+Cervical Cancer Screening (CCS) The percentage of members 21-64 years of age who were screened for cervical cancer: Members 21-64 years of age who had cervical cytology performed within the last 3 years.
+Members 30-64 years of age who had cervical, high-risk human papillomavirus testing performed within the last 5 years.
+Members30-64 years of age who had cervical cytology/high risk human papillomavirus co- testing within the last 5 years.
+Documentation of a hysterectomy (total vs partial) alone will NOT meet exclusion criteria.
 Include description, and or documentation that the patient no longer needs testing/cervical cancer screening.
-Biopsies are not valid for primary cervical cancer screening Colorectal Cancer Screening (CRCS) The percentage of members 50-75 years of age who had appropriate screening for colorectal cancer.
+Only patients that have had a total hysterectomy qualify for exclusion of this measure.
+Biopsies are not valid for primary cervical cancer screening Colorectal Cancer Screening (COL) The percentage of members 45-75 years of age who had appropriate screening for colorectal cancer.
 Appropriate screenings are: Fecal occult blood test during the measurement year.
 Flexible sigmoidoscopy during the measurement year or the four years prior to the measurement year.
 Colonoscopy during the measurement year or the nine years prior.
 CT colonography during the measurement year or the four years prior.
-Chlamydia Screening in Women (CHL) The percentage of women 16-24 years of age who were identified as sexually active and who had at least one test for chlamydia during the measurement year.
+Stool DNA with FIT test during the measurement year or the 2 years prior.
+Chlamydia Screening in Women (CHL) The percentage of members 16-24 years of age who were identified as sexually active and who had at least one test for chlamydia during the measurement year.
 Billing Chlamydia screening under prenatal or postpartum global billing may not be captured in claims.
-Care for Older Adults (COA) The percentage of adults 66 years and older who had each of the following during the measurement year: • Medication Review • Functional Status Assessment • Pain Assessment Always clearly document the occurrence of advanced care planning and the date of the service.
-A provider asking a patient if advanced care plan is in place and the patient states "no" does not count as advanced care planning.
-Advanced care planning, functional status, and pain assessment can be conducted over the phone by any care provider type.
+Care for Older Adults (COA) The percentage of adults 66 years and older who had each of the following during the measurement year: • Medication Review • Functional Status Assessment • Pain Assessment Functional status and pain assessment can be conducted over the phone by any care provider type.
 Documentation of the service in the medical record must be completed.
 A medication review over the phone must be completed by a prescriber of clinical pharmacist.
 The medication review must include prescription, over-the-counter meds, herbal or supplemental therapies and signed by the practitioner.
 Use of a functional status assessment tool will improve efficiency and ensure criteria compliance.
 Pain scales - numbers or faces - are an acceptable form of pain assessment.
+Advance Care Planning (ACP) The percentage of adults 66-80 years of age with advanced illness, an indication of frailty or who are receiving palliative care, and adults 81 years of age and older who had advance care planning during the measurement year.
+A discussion or documentation about preferences for resuscitation, life sustaining treatment and end of life care should be documented in the EMR.